-Chair The person in charge of coordinating the event and delegating tasks to the various group members putting the event together.
+The person in charge of coordinating the event and delegating the tasks that the various group members putting the event together need to perform.
 Recruit someone with past event management experience.

+Communications Team

-Communications Team This group will craft the message about your event and reach out to the press to promote coverage of your event.
-They need to have strong writing skills and preferably have contacts in the local press.
+This group will craft the message about your event and disseminate it to the press in social media to promote coverage of your event.
+They need to have strong writing skills and preferably have contacts in the local press, and be familiar with social media tools.

 Engagement & Outreach Team

 This team will promote the event to the local community to encourage attendance.
 Depending on the scale of your event and ability to recruit work group members, consider designating individual roles for the different aspects of Engagement and Outreach:

 - 1. Partnerships Coordinator

 - 2. Volunteer Coordinator

-- 3. Events Coordinator
+- 3. Events Logistics Coordinator

+- 4. Content Program Coordinator

-4 LAUNCH A SUCCESSFUL MEDIA CAMPAIGN Press interest is key to building attendance and the attention of elected officials.
+4 LAUNCH A SUCCESSFUL MEDIA CAMPAIGN

+Press interest is key to building attendance and the attention of elected officials.
 Create a plan that includes top line messaging, a timeline for media relations, and begin drafting social media messaging.